sedostheatre/sedos.co.uk/input/shows/2023-titanic.md

 The original Broadway production won five Tony Awards including Best Musical, Best Score and Best Book.

+**Remembering Jeremy Lewis:** the set for *Titanic* was made possible through a grant from the Jeremy Lewis Fund.
+[Find out more about Jeremy and how gifts in wills can benefit Sedos.](https://www.sedos.co.uk/support/support-sedos-in-your-will)

 *Titanic* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-2 December 2023.

 This amateur production of *Titanic* is presented by arrangement with Concord Theatricals Ltd. on behalf of Tams-Witmark LLC. [www.concordtheatricals.co.uk](http://www.concordtheatricals.co.uk/)